madx/veil/README.md

-veil
+Veil
 ====

-veil is a very simple boilerplate for writing static sites.
+Veil is a very simple boilerplate for writing static sites.

 It uses [Jade][jade] for templating, [Stylus][stylus] for CSS generation and [GNU Make][make] for the build system.